 Even when you can’t travel in person, you can get some serious inspiration for future trips from some digital journeying.
 Here are our favorite places to explore Southwest Montana, from Bozeman and beyond, without ever leaving the couch.
 Thank you, Instagram for our #VirtualVisit to Big Sky Country!

-It’s no secret that Yellowstone National Park is a natural wonderland and hiking is one of the best way to experience it.
+It’s no secret that Yellowstone National Park is a natural wonderland, and hiking is one of the best way to experience it.
 With over 900 miles of trails throughout the park, there is something for every level of hiker.
-To get you started, we’ve outlined 3 of the most scenic hikes in Yellowstone.
+To get you started, we’ve outlined three of the most scenic hikes in Yellowstone.

 I remember the first time I came to Bozeman to ski.
 What stood out more than anything was the crisp air, bright blue skies, and a sense of calm.
 Surrounded by mountains, yet with plenty of room to roam, Bozeman offers a respite from the bustle.

 We all know of the famous sights in Yellowstone like Old Faithful, the Upper and Lower Falls, and the Grand Prismatic Spring, but what else is there to do?
 Maybe a better question is "What isn't there to do?"
 Yellowstone is full of beautiful scenery, hundreds of miles of hiking trails and plenty of things that you might overlook.
 Here is are a few underrated things to do in Yellowstone.